-Florida Southern College (FSC) is a private college within city limits established in 1883 with a little over 3,000 students.
+Florida Southern College (FSC) is a private college within city limits established in 1883 with over 3,000 students.
 FSC is home to the world's most extensive single-site collection of Frank Lloyd Wright architecture.
-In 2012, FSC was voted the most beautiful campus in the country!
+In 2012, FSC was voted the most beautiful campus in the country.

 This college is home to over 4,000 students and is part of the NCAA Division I program.